evolution-linux/evolution-docs/CONTRIBUTING.md

 and

 ```
-Void provides facilities to assist with [power management](./power-management.md).
+EvolutionOS provides facilities to assist with [power management](./power-management.md).
 ```

 #### Man Page Links